jensopetersen/merula/implementing-standoff-annotation.md

 	</a8n-annotation>

-The attribute @target-text "#lem" identifies the layer annotated; a definition of "lem" is found in the header of the document, in the form of an XQuery function which produces the target text by applying the text-critical annotations to the base text.
+The attribute @target-text "#lem" identifies the layer annotated; a definition of "lem" is found in the header of the document, in the form of an XQuery function which produces the target text by applying the editorial annotations to the base text.

 The target specifies that the annotation targets the text element with the xml:id stated, from the offset to the range, and that it occurs first (in case there are multiple annotations targeting the same span).